Research

 Member

-On the other hand, we are also promoting the development of super-resolution microscopy techniques that can capture images of minute structures and molecular dynamics in living cells with a resolution approaching that of an electron microscope.
-Furthermore, using high-speed 3D imaging, we are applying it to the elucidation of the principles of emergence of local neural circuit functions, the physiological functions of endocrine and exocrine glands and plant cells, and the elucidation of the molecular mechanisms of disease onset.
+In parallel, we are pushing the boundaries of super-resolution microscopy, enabling the imaging of minute structures and molecular dynamics in living cells with a resolution approaching that of electron microscopy.
+These high-speed 3D imaging technologies are being applied to uncover the emergent principles of local neural circuit functions, the physiological mechanisms of endocrine, exocrine, and plant cells, and the molecular pathways underlying disease onset.

 Fig.

-(A) Cold-induced suspension and resetting of Ca2+ and transcriptional rhythms in the suprachiasmatic nucleus neurons.
-(B) Whole-brain fluorescence imaging of mouse using novel light-sheet microscopy.
+(A) Body temperature reversibly regulates glucose metabolism (B) Whole-brain fluorescence imaging of mouse using novel light-sheet microscopy.
 (C) High-speed volumetric imaging with an electronically tunable lens.
 (D) Ultra-widefield observation using novel optical materials.

 Selected publications